The CIO is the driving force for all accessibility efforts.

 Push Through Issues

-Help the Director of Digital Accessibility take action when a Site Manager or Unit Accessibility Liaison is failing to meet standards.
+Help the Director of Digital Accessibility take action when a Site Manager is failing to meet standards.

 Imbue teams, committees, and staff with a desire to serve all users well and consider accessibility at every turn.